jhu-ep-coursera/fullstack-capstone-course/course-notes/dev_env/windows_dev_env.md

         ```

 7. Add a root trust store file for bundler and other libraries to use.
-One of those libraries is
-This will be similar to what was done previously except that it does not
+This will be similar to what was done in the previous step except that it does not
 matter where we store it -- but we must reference it through an environment
 variable called `SSL_CERT_FILE`.
 We will be unable to demonstrate the
 error caused by this missing step until later in the course, but it will